saucelabs/sauce-docs/docs/api-testing/use-cases/saving-token-kv.md

    <img src={useBaseUrl('img/api-testing/kv-examples/token-kv1.png')} alt="load method in key value component" />

-   It loads the token: the first time you run the test, the value will be empty then, it will be the token retrieved from the call.
+   It loads the token: the first time you run the test, the value will be empty then, it will be the token retrieved from the following call.

 2. **Save Changes**.